qarayahya/enable-context-menu/README.md

 | **Rename** | Opens a modal to set a custom label via `metadata.name` |
 | **Delete** | Removes the block (hidden when the block is locked) |

-## How it works

-- Uses `addFilter( 'editor.BlockListBlock' )` with `createHigherOrderComponent` to attach an `onContextMenu` handler to every block's wrapper element inside the editor iframe.
-- On right-click, `stopPropagation()` ensures the innermost block is always targeted (not its parent).
-- Since WordPress 6.7+ renders the editing canvas inside an iframe, cursor coordinates are translated to the outer document before positioning the popover.
-- Paste inserts at `blockIndex + 1` scoped to `rootClientId` so it works correctly inside nested blocks (Group, Columns, etc.).

 ## Development

 ```bash